MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 All generated routes are tagged with `otoroshi-provider: kubernetes-gateway-api` metadata, making them easy to identify and ensuring clean garbage collection.

+### Watch mode

+When `watch` is enabled in the Kubernetes configuration, the Gateway API controller uses Kubernetes watch events to trigger synchronization in near-real-time instead of waiting for the next polling interval.
+This covers all Gateway API resources (`GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, `ReferenceGrant`) as well as related Kubernetes resources (`Secret`, `Service`, `Endpoints`).
+The `watchGracePeriodSeconds` setting prevents excessive syncs by enforcing a minimum delay between consecutive event-driven reconciliations.

 ## Prerequisites

 * Otoroshi 17.13.0 or later, deployed on Kubernetes